l-ramirez-lopez/prospectr/my-comments.md

 # submission message:
 Dear CRAN maintainers,
 I am submitting my package "prospectr" to CRAN.
-This version accounts a bug in one function.
+This version accounts for some bugs.
-Prior to this submission, this tarball has been checked in rhub under the main platforms.
+Prior to this submission, this tarball has been checked with in the winbuilder service.
+Apart from that it has been also submitted to extensive tests in rhub.
+A first submission of this version failed (for "r-devel-linux-x86_64-debian-gcc"), therefore following platforms were tested for a second submission using Rhub:
+- Debian Linux, R-devel, GCC ASAN/UBSAN
+- Debian Linux, R-devel, GCC, no long double
+- Debian Linux, R-devel, clang, ISO-8859-15 locale
+- Debian Linux, R-devel, GCC
+For this second submission the package passed all the tests in the above platforms.
 Reverse dependencies have also been checked.
 Best regards,
 Leonardo

 ## Package was built using:
 ```